2. SpaceStudio User Guide#

 2.6.1.2.
 Micrium µC/OS-II#

 µC/OS-II is a multi-tasking RTOS developed by Micrium.
-Thus, multiple software tasks can be mapped to a single processor core when targeting this RTOS. µC/OS-II comes installed with SpaceStudio and can be evaluated for 45 days free of charge.
+Multiple software tasks can be mapped to a single processor core when targeting this RTOS. µC/OS-II comes installed with SpaceStudio and can be evaluated for 45 days free of charge.
 You are legally required to purchase a license from Micrium to use µC/OS-II in any commercial application.
 Please contact Micrium for more information about your µC/OS-II license rights and obligations.

 Supported platforms